dmitry-zaets/vagrantfile-windows-iis-mssql/README.md

 * MS SQL Server 2008 R2

 **Missing provisioner for component?**
 Not a problem!
-Feel free to create an issue!
+Feel free to create an issue or write an email on vagrantfile.windows@gmail.com